Los Angeles May 31, 1983

 "I think a fire's started."

-through the gate at the entrance.
+He ran back to his place, screaming for his roommate to get the hell out of there.
+Donna made her way downstairs and through the gate at the entrance.
 Down the street, the El Salvadoran refugee community was out in full force, trying to figure out what was going on.
 Donna saw another neighbor and asked what was happening.
 He was gesticulating like a madman, one hand free to express his views in what he considered the proper way, the other hand jealously clutching a bottle of wine.

 "There's some guy out there trying to electrocute himself!
 I saw him grab two lines from the telephone pole and put 'em together and then there was all this noise!
 Migod, we're all gonna fry!"